 - It is a sequence of characters enclosed in either single quotes (‘KSR’) or double quotes (”KSR”) or triple quotes (” ” ” KSR” ” ”) or (”’ KSR ”’).

-- It is immutable in nature (means once created can’t change it by using code)
+- It is immutable in nature (which means once created, it can’t be changed by using code)

 - It allows duplicates

-- We will discuss string in more detail in the upcoming chapter on string data type.
+- We will discuss strings in more detail in the upcoming chapter on string data type.

 - All types of quotes are used to represent single-string literals. (mostly single & double quotes used).